Kircheneer/blog/site/content/articles/netsim-tools-quickstart.md

 The somewhat newly released [netsim-tools](https://github.com/ipspace/netsim-tools) by [Ivan Pepelnjak](https://www.ipspace.net/Main_Page) has been on my "check-this-out" list for a couple of weeks now.
 It contains a set of tools to simplify the process of creating virtual network labs.
-In this blog post I describe how to quickly get started using it based off of my own experiences.
+In the following sections I will lay out how to quickly get started with labbing on Cisco NXOS 9000v devices using netsim-tools.

 # Virtualizing network devices